coollog/theboola2/wp-content/plugins/nextgen-facebook/readme.txt

 * Additional profile contact fields with configurable label and field names.
 * Custom settings and meta tag values for each Post, Page, and custom post type.
 * Options to exclude specific Google / SEO, Open Graph, and Twitter Card meta tags.
+* Support for embedded videos (iframe and object HTML tags).
 * File caching for social sharing button images and JavaScript, maximizing performance on VPS and dedicated hardware hosting platforms.
 * A stylesheets editor for each social sharing button locations (content, excerpt, shortcode, widget, etc.).
 * Dynamic button language switching based on the current WordPress locale.
 * URL shortening with Bitly or Google for URLs in Tweet texts.
 * Ability to include / exclude sharing buttons by post type.
 * Selection of preset button options by location (content, excerpt, shortcode, widget, etc.).
-* **Integrates with 3rd party plugins and services for additional image, video, product, and content information** (see [About Pro Addons](http://surniaulula.com/codex/plugins/nextgen-facebook/notes/addons/) and [Integration Notes](http://surniaulula.com/codex/plugins/nextgen-facebook/installation/integration/) for details):
+* **Integrates with 3rd party plugins and services for additional image, video, product, and content information** (see [About Pro Modules](http://surniaulula.com/codex/plugins/nextgen-facebook/notes/modules/) and [Integration Notes](http://surniaulula.com/codex/plugins/nextgen-facebook/installation/integration/) for details).
+The following modules are included with the Pro version, and are automatically loaded if/when the supported plugins and/or services are detected.
 	* Plugins
 		* All in One SEO Pack
 		* bbPress